 If you need help or directions, just ask one of the student helpers in red hoodies or t-shirts, one of our uniformed staff, or go to any Open Day Help Desk.

 Choosing the right degree programme for you is an essential part of any Open Day.

 Most subjects will offer introductory talks and will have staff available at information desks to answer individual questions.

 You may want to use Open Day to find out about the range of student facilities at Edinburgh, such as libraries or sports facilities.

 If you plan to move away from home to go to university you may want to attend one of the accommodation talks or visit Pollock Halls of Residence.

-You can also attend talks on Sport at Edinburgh and visit the Centre for Sport and Exercise (CSE) as well as meet students and staff from our Sports Union (EUSU) and Students' Association (EUSA).
+You can also attend talks on Sport at Edinburgh and visit the Pleasance Sport Complex and Gym as well as meet students and staff from our Sports Union (EUSU) and Students' Association (EUSA).

 You may also have questions about studying at university in general.

-Advisors will be available throughout the day to answer any queries you might have about issues such as:
+Advisors and talks will be available throughout the day to answer any queries you might have about topics such as:

 There will also be a series of general information talks.